Big Data Governance What is it? How to get started?

 The answer is here – Data governance addresses a wide range of needs related to protecting and securing data, checking its adherence to standards and its availability and usability to the organization.
 A systematic approach can help the organization discover IT assets and govern data effectively.
 The approach focuses on major elements of Information governance, which are –

-Organizations have realized that they are accumulating an ever-increasing amount of data but not gaining business insights from it.
+Organizations have realized that they are accumulating an ever-increasing amount of data but not gaining business insights from it (also consider checking out this perfect parcel of information for data science degree).
 This is because there is no defined process for effective transformation of data into information.
 Data Governance program treats an organizational data as an asset by enforcing consistent rules, regulations, definition and security measures.

 - To outline, approve, and communicate data strategies, design, policies, processes, and metrics